ceydaulu/Amazon-Website-Automation-Project/README.md

-# Amazon Website Automation Project
+# Amazon Website Test Automation Project

 This project involves automating the 'Add to Cart' functionality on the Amazon website.
 It includes the process of testing this functionality through automation.